 With an increasing number of employers looking for candidates with very little job experience, there are important changes you may want to make to your resume.
 Employers have legitimate reasons to look for more entry level candidates.
 Companies with a comprehensive training program prefer people who haven’t been trained (or at least not much) by their own methodologies that could include a proprietary training structure, or wanting to avoid a candidate who may be burnt out as well as introducing someone with a different perspective, such as that of the customers.
 Like babies changing significantly in terms of habits and thought processes due to nurture as they age, people tend to build habits over the years based on the methodologies they have learned through their employers’ training processes.

-Many studies have shown that statistically, hiring managers and recruiters only spend six seconds on your resume.
-That’s why it’s important your resume represents who you are, your skills, qualifications and experience in the most clear cut way possible.
+Some studies have shown that statistically, hiring managers and recruiters only spend six seconds on your resume.
+That’s why it’s important your resume represents who you are, your skills, qualifications and experience in the most transparent way possible.

 Of course, many candidates have a significant amount of experience and are still extremely (sometimes more) employable.
 However, if you are a skilled candidate, there is a good chance you don’t belong in the entry level pool.
 Being 'overqualified' is certainly not a bad thing, but if you are you need to be looking at higher level openings.